akhilman/tinkerbox/README.md

 ## Display, DBus and sound

-Container can use host's X11 and Wayland servers, DBus and PulseAudio.
+Container can use host's X11 and Wayland servers, DBus, PulseAudio and PipeWire.
 See `tinkerbox create --help` for exact flags.